-JA Excellence Through Ethics[TM]affords students the opportunity to learn the importance of ethics and ethical decisionmaking and how ethical and unethical choices affect everyone in a community.
+JA Excellence Through Ethics affords students the opportunity to learn the importance of ethics and ethical decision-making and how ethical and unethical choices affect everyone in a community.

-JA High School Heroes m provides leadership development opportunities to high school students who deliver JA programs in elementary schools.
+JA High School Heroes® provides leadership development opportunities to high school students who deliver JA programs in elementary schools.

-JA Inspire Virtual[®] is more than a career fair, it brings together the business community and local schools and is designed to help launch students into their futures: high school, college, and careers beyond.
+JA Inspire® Advanced is more than a career fair; it brings together the business community and local schools and is designed to help launch students into their futures: high school, college, and careers beyond.
 Within the virtual experience, students attend webinars and presentations, explore career booths, and interact with career speakers.
-(Grades 9-12)

-JA It's My Job (Soft Skills)[TM] (Soft Skills) will help students understand the value of professional communication and soft skills, making them more employable to future employers across multiple career clusters.
+JA It's My Job® (Soft Skills) will help students understand the value of professional communication and soft skills, making them more employable to future employers across multiple career clusters.

-JA Job Shadow[TM] Blended Model is a comprehensive experience that helps students design an individualized career path.
+JA Job Shadow® s a comprehensive experience that helps students design an individualized career path.
 Supporting blended as well as self-guided activities, JA Job Shadow provides a design-thinking structure for career exploration.

-JA Launch Lesson[TM] is a point-of-entry program delivered by community entrepreneurs.
+JA Launch Lesson® is a point-of-entry program delivered by community entrepreneurs.
 Students gain firsthand knowledge about starting a business and the entrepreneurial journey.

-JA Personal Finance[®] allows students to experience the interrelationship between today's financial decisions and future financial freedom.
+JA Personal Finance® 2.0 allows students to experience the interrelationship between today's financial decisions and future financial freedom.

-JA Take Stock in Your Future[TM] helps students discover the benefits and challenges of investing in the stock market as part of a broader, long-term investment strategy and the risks and rewards of trading.
+JA Take Stock in Your Future helps students discover the benefits and challenges of investing in the stock market as part of a broader, long-term investment strategy and the risks and rewards of trading.